Ladies Up

 Artist Kyra Watkins getting started on her first mural in Portland, OR.

-Portland Street Art Alliance’s Ladies Up Project brings new murals to SE Portland, all by female-identifying artists based in Portland, Oregon.
+Portland Street Art Alliance’s Ladies Up Project brings rotating new murals to Portland and beyond, all designed and painted by female-identifying artists.

-The Ladies Up Mural Project is located at Morrison Place at 1401 SE Morrison St, (along SE Alder St & SE 15th Ave).
-This mural project was made possible thanks to a partnership with the property owner Killian Pacific, sponsors Miller Paint and Metro Paint, and donations from neighborhood association residents.
+The first Ladies Up Mural Project is located at Morrison Place at 1401 SE Morrison St (along SE Alder St & SE 15th Ave).
+This mural project was made possible thanks to a partnership with the former property owner Killian Pacific, and current owner KOSS Real Estate Investments, along with sponsors Miller Paint and Metro Paint, and donations from neighborhood association residents.

-This mural space is part of a unique donation-based community mural program, where PSAA is provided full curatorial control and artists are provided considerable open creative freedom in their work.
+The Ladies Up Project is an active rotating PSAA Community Art Project, where PSAA is provided curatorial control and artists are provided considerable open creative freedom in their work.

 MEET THE MURALISTS